 Fair Isaac Corp. recruited him after that and bought HNC while he was there.

-Howe met Charles Morgan, the then-chief of Acxiom Corp., when Fair Issac and Acxiom were discussing a merger they didn’t pursue.
+Howe met Charles Morgan, the then-chief of Acxiom Corp., when Fair Isaac and Acxiom were discussing a merger they didn’t pursue.
 Acxiom later recruited Howe to bring the company into digital marketing.

-In 2009, Howe was asked to transform the then-failing company that would become Inuvo Inc. of Little Rock, which has been growing its revenue since he took the helm.
+In 2009, Howe was asked to transform the then-failing company that would become Inuvo Inc., a publicly traded marketing technology provider that now has 90 employees.